 If you or someone you know is in danger of tax foreclosure, please act now.

 - Visit United Community Housing Coalition at 22 Bagley, Suite 224, Detroit Mon., Tues. or Wed. morning.
 Web site.

 To save our homes & communities we want:

 1).
 Moratorium on tax evictions and foreclosures of owner-occupied homes; immediately cut property tax assessments to reflect “fair” market value; assessments should be cut retroactively and across the board for homeowners!

 2).
 Stop “reversion” (rapid seizure without the normal process) of owner-occupants homes, due to failure to pay property taxes the year they bought the home; give them a reasonable payment plan.

 5).
-Take legal action to make banks, mortgage companies and Fannie Mae, Freddie Mac or HUD stop dumping properties on the cities and county -- and to recover the taxes and demolition costs they refused to pay.
+Take legal action to make banks, mortgage companies, Fannie Mae, Freddie Mac or HUD stop dumping properties on the cities and county -- and to recover the taxes and demolition costs they refused to pay.

 47 Paramount homeowners get